Balooga/centos-vagrant-dev/README.md

 ## Using the VM

-Enter `vagrant up` at the command-lone to start the VM.
+Enter `vagrant up` at the command-line to start the VM.

 ### Shared Folders
 The vagrant virtual machine is configured to share files and folders between the *Host* system, and the *Guest* system.
 Documents, configurations, and code must be saved within these shared folders and not in the file-system of the *Guest* OS because these will be lost if the virtual machine is deleted.